zzzprojects/learn-orm/tutorials/mvc-pattern/mvc-web-application-folder-structure.md

 The **Models** folder is where model class files are stored.
 Usually, a model class includes public application properties.
 Those public properties are used by the MVC web application to hold and manipulate application data.

-In our case, the Model folder is empty, since we haven’t' defined any Models for our MVC web application.
+In our case, the Model folder is empty, since we havenâ€™t' defined any Models for our MVC web application.

 ## Scripts